 In this guide, we will walk through the setup of a complete Virtualization platform for Apple M1/M2-based MacBooks called UTM.
-Switching from an Intel x86 processor to Apple SoC is fascinating because m1/m2 computing can bring in significant speed ( that is my experience).
-However, all software is not ready to switch to the ARM platform yet (as of 2022), which is sometimes leading us to deep research on how to make it work!
+Switching from an Intel x86 processor to an Apple SoC is fascinating because m1/m2 computing can bring in significant speed ( that is my experience).
+However, all software is not ready to switch to the ARM platform yet (as of 2022), which sometimes leads us to deep research on how to make it work!

 When I moved on as a full-time user of the M2 MacBook Pro, my first challenge was the unavailability of the Oracle VirtualBox ARM version.

 Why choose UTM for m1/m2 mac virtualization?

 I did a lot of research, tried VMWare Fusion for mac and Parallels, and finally chose UTM.
 The main reason is that UTM software and its dependencies are all free and open-source.
-I am a heavy user of Virtual Machines, and now on an M2-based Mac, UTM was found to be the perfect solution for my continuous VM usage.
-Here is a list of points I could notice after a few months of trying out UTM on a Macbook.
+I am a heavy user of Virtual Machines, and now on an M2-based Mac, UTM was the perfect solution for my continuous VM usage.
+Here is a list of points I noticed after a few months of trying out UTM on a Macbook.

 - UTM UI is very close to Oracle VirtualBox’s User interface.